Shaders - Demo 20

 }

-The explict mapping of variable names to values in OpenGL 3.3 Core Profile will make the flow of data from the CPU program, to the GPU vertex shader, to the fragment shader much more clear, albeit at the expense of verbosity.
+The explicit mapping of variable names to values in OpenGL 3.3 Core Profile will make the flow of data from the CPU program, to the GPU vertex shader, to the fragment shader much more clear, albeit at the expense of verbosity.